yashkhetade/MasterProductivity2026-/IMPRulesNew2026.md

 4)  Boy and Girl **Each**  **were** ready to do her work

-# Who / Whom / Which / That / Whose
+# Rule 3)  Who / Whom / Which / That / Whose

 ## These are relative pronouns